AndyA/fixed-sort/README.md

 # fixed-sort

-Make a sort comparator function for arbitrary orderings.
+Make a sort comparator function that enforces arbitrary orderings.

 # Fixed ordering

-The `Array.sort()` method accepts an optional comparator function. `fixedSort` generates a comparator function that will place a set of identified items at the start of the sorted data, in the order you specify, with all other items at the end of the array in natural order.
+The `Array.sort()` method accepts an optional comparator function. `fixedSort` generates a comparator function that will place a set of identified items at the start of the sorted data, in the order you specify, with all other items at the end of the array in their original relative order.

 ```javascript
 const fixedSort = require("fixed-sort");